sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### BidirectionMotionDefault

 If True, extra motion generated and added to the hierarchy with the _Reverse postfix and swapped end configurations in case of movements.
 If False, only the given direction added.
-At the end of `MotionList` records can be overwritten one by one.
+At the end of `MotionList`, records can be overwritten one by one.

 |   Value   | Rule   |
 | --------- | ------ |